 I few years ago I attended a marketing meeting discussing how to market websites, how to target an e-commerce group, how to attract brand names to that target group, and it got me thinking about how we market things in general.
 Marketing gurus need to find target audiences for whatever brand they are trying sell.
 Target the brand and find your core audience and then smack that audience over the head with your pitch and pomp.
 Eventually they will see the value in that product or service or website and all will be right in the universe.

 While I find value in that for a revenue stream, I also loathe it for being so narrow-visioned on a practical front.
 Why can't you just like or use something regardless of who you are or how old you may be?
-Can I not enjoy Lucky Charms anymore because I'm forty-something?
+Can I not enjoy Lucky Charms anymore because I'm sixty-something?
 What group do I belong to?
 Do I even have a marketing group that these number crunchers fret and crunch over?

 My g-g-g-genration is too young for Baby Boomer status and too old for the Slacker generation.
 We don't have a niche that Madison Avenue has ever really been able to define.

 We are so overly mistaken for being another generation when we are clearly not.
 We were born in the late '50s/early '60s ('56-'65) and still think that Disco sucks, Farrah was our prepubescent poster girl, and the original Scooby Do our cultural hero.